szr2001/DayBuddy/README.md

 ### User Workflow
 1. Sign up and verify your email.
 2. Complete your profile by adding details such as age, interests, and gender.
-3. Wait for the 8-hour match cycle (or upgrade to premium for instant matching).
+3. Start matching, once 8 hours you have access to be matched with a user based on a similarity score.
-4. Chat with your match through the real-time messaging system.
+5. Chat with your match through the real-time messaging system.
-5. Optionally block or report users if necessary.
+6. Optionally block or report users if necessary.

 ### Admin Workflow
 1. Use MongoDb Compas to edit the user and add the Admin Role